 - I want to take advantage of a sale, not because I need the item.

-If you answer “yes” to any of these questions, you are probably getting ready to indulge a “want.”
+If you answered “yes” to any of these questions, you are probably getting ready to indulge a “want.”
 You are veering toward making an unnecessary, emotional purchase.

 If that is the case, and you plan to persist with the purchase, consider these questions.